Ever since her breakthrough role in the 1995 film Se7en, Gwyneth Paltrow has dominated Hollywood.

 Back in 2022, mom-of-two Gwyneth Paltrow covered the March edition of Architectural Digest and opened up the doors to her luxurious Montecito, Calif. family home, giving us a never-seen-before look at her family life — and the home she helped build.

-Continue reading about her custom-built “forever, forever home” that she shares with husband, director-producer Brad Falchuk, and their combined four children.
+Continue reading about her custom-built “forever, forever home” that she shares with her husband, director-producer Brad Falchuk (best known for co-creating hit TV series like Glee, American Horror Story, Scream Queens, and Pose) and their combined four children.

 Montecito has always been her go-to